codeForSaif/ToDoListAzure/README.md

 You have now setup the Dev build.
 Go to the QA environment.
 Repeat the process for this enviroment and Prod.

-# [Part 4]: Setup VSTS Continuous Deployment, Test Multiple Environments end to end
+# [Part 4]: Setup Dev, QA, and Staging/Prod environments for all tiers
 1. First, go to the Azure Portal and upgrade your two deployments to Standard or Premium in order to get slots.
 Standard is cheaper and will work perfectly fine, as it has 5 slots.
+Choose S1 for the purposes of this tutorial.
 2. Create slots for Dev, QA, and Staging in both of your App Services.
+3. Go to your database.
+Click Copy and create a Dev and QA version, make sure you choose basic as the size.
+The existing one will be prod.
+4. Login to SSMS for Dev and QA and add a Todo item for each that tells which environment you are currently in.

+# [Part 5]: Setup VSTS Continuous Deployment & Test Multiple Environments end to end
-3. Go to the Releases tab in VSTS
+1. Go to the Releases tab in VSTS
-4. Hit Create a new release
+2. Hit Create a new release
-5. Create a Release definition for Dev
+3. Create a Release definition for Dev
-6. Add an artifact that connects to your Dev build.
+4. Add an artifact that connects to your Dev build.
-7. Add a Dev environment.
+5. Add a Dev environment.
-8. Click the Tasks tab to edit the tasks under the Dev environment.
+6. Click the Tasks tab to edit the tasks under the Dev environment.
-9. On the first task, -- and add dev as the slot.
+7. On the first task, -- and add dev as the slot.
-10. Delete the second task.
+8. Delete the second task.
-11. Save the task.
+9. Save the task.
-12. Run the release.
+10. Run the release.
-13. Go back to the Azure Portal.
+11. Go back to the Azure Portal.
 Click on the dev slot.
 Get to the Overview page and find the URL for it.
 Click on the URL and ensure that it was deployed successfully.
-14. Repeat steps 3-13 for the QA environment, but for the QA build and release.
+12. Repeat steps 1-11 for the QA environment, but for the QA build and release.
-15. Repeat steps 3-9 for the Staging environment, then continue to the next step.
+13. Repeat steps 1-7 for the Staging environment, then continue to the next step.
-16. For Staging, click on the second task and we will want to make sure the box is checked to swap with the Production enviroment.
+14. For Staging, click on the second task and we will want to make sure the box is checked to swap with the Production enviroment.

+# [Cleanup]: Removing partial or all resources / saving costs
+Current costs of operation for this tutorial ~$95 per month:
+Each Basic DB costs $5 per month, you have three.
+S1 App Services cost $40 per month each, you have two.
+VSTS is free with your "MSDN"/"My Visual Studio" subscription.

+You have two options:
+1. Remove all associated resource groups to delete everything = $0.
+2. If you want to keep most of the process intact in one environment: downgrade your two Azure App Services back to Free (which will remove your slots for Dev/QA/staging), and remove the Dev and QA versions of the DB.
+You will now just have the production slot to experiement with for a total cost of $5 per month of Azure credits =).
+Note your VSTS extra environments will no longer work, you can only use the Prod Build and Release process now.

 *Research tags